 From time to time, engineers employed in private practice, construction, industry, government, and education have questions relating to their potential professional liability exposure.

-The following questions and answers are intended to address some of these issues prepared by NSPE Deputy Executive Director and General Counsel Arthur Schwartz:
+The following questions and answers are intended to address some of these issues prepared by Senior Director for Ethics and Professional Practice Rebecca A. Bowman, Esq., P.E.

 Can an employed engineer be sued separate and apart from the engineer's employer being sued?